Learning with Optimal Interpolation Norms: Examples

-\subsection{Tensor Norms}
+\subsection{Tensor norms}

-Recently a number of regularizers have been proposed to learn low rank tensors.
-We discuss two of them, which are based on the nuclear norm of the matricizations of a tensor.
-To describe this setting, we introduce some notions from multilinear algebra.
-Let $\W \in \R^{d_1 \times \cdots \times d_m}$ be an $m$-way tensor, that is
+A number of regularizers have been proposed to learn low rank tensors; see \cite{Gandy11,Romera-Paredes2013,Signoretto14,Tomi11,Wima14} and the references therein.
+In this section, we discuss two prominent examples that fit our framework.
+We first recall some notions from multilinear algebra \cite{Kolda}.
+Let $\W\in\RR^{d_1\times\cdots\times d_m}$ be an $m$-mode real tensor, that is,